DSamuelHodge/HR-RPPG-Swift/Research/Prototype_instructions.md

 You can now add additional features to your app, such as saving the results to a file or displaying a graph of the heart rate over time.

-Here's an example of how to save the results to a file:
+Save the results to a file:

 ```swift
 func saveResults(results: RppgResults) {